Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph Path Likelihood Model

-Figure ~\ref{fig:gneft_arch} presents an overview of the GPLM architecture.
-For each adjacent layer pair, deterministic transport along the temporal edges first provides a transported progenitor state on the current layer.
-The shared message-passing backbone then acts on the current-layer nodes through $N_{\rm block}=8$ attention-based \texttt{TransformerConv} blocks.
-Within each block, a transport-conditioned temporal channel and a same-layer host-edge channel are processed separately, summed, and followed by LayerNorm, a SiLU nonlinearity, and a residual skip connection.
+Figure~\ref{fig:gneft_arch} presents an overview of the GPLM architecture.
+For each adjacent layer pair, deterministic transport along the temporal edges first provides a baseline state on the current layer.
+The shared message-passing backbone then acts on the current-layer nodes through stacked edge-conditioned message-passing blocks.
+Within each block, a transport-conditioned temporal channel and a same-layer host-edge channel are processed separately, aggregated by destination-node means, combined with the current hidden state, and passed through an update MLP whose output is added back residually before LayerNorm.
 Two lightweight MLP heads sit on top of the shared backbone.
-The drift head predicts a residual rate per field, while the covariance head predicts either diagonal log-variances or a flattened Cholesky factor corresponding to a full covariance.
-For selected channels, a scale factor rescales the residual outputs before they are recombined with the transport baseline.
-In the fiducial run, we set $s_{M_{\star}}=0.01$ and $s_{M_{\rm gas}}=1$.
-The same factor is applied consistently to the residual target and covariance parameterization, so the stellar-mass residual sector is trained with a much smaller effective increment scale than the gas-mass sector.
+The drift head predicts a residual rate per field, while the covariance head predicts either diagonal log-variances or a Cholesky factor corresponding to a full covariance.

-Environmental information enters GPLM through several channels.
-The explicit graph channel uses same-layer host-edge message passing along the host-subhalo network.
-Each node also carries environment-related attributes, including its in- and out-degrees in the host graph, the host-halo mass, its own halo mass, a binary satellite flag, the time since first infall, the distance to the assigned host, and the host-relative speed.
-The transported progenitor state from the previous layer preserves the effects of earlier interactions.
-As a result, environmental conditioning in GPLM is distributed across graph connectivity, local node attributes, and temporally transported history.
+The feature set denotes the full snapshot-aligned node representation, reused identically at training and inference.
+For each node in layer $k$, the input vector consists of the transported baseline log-fields, binary presence flags indicating whether each modeled field remains nonzero after transport, the host-graph indegree and outdegree, the node halo mass and assigned host-halo mass together with their logarithmic transforms, a binary satellite flag, the host-relative distance and speed, the current redshift, and the time increment $\Delta t_k$ since the previous retained layer.
+Among these quantities, only the transported target-field components are evolved by the prediction.
+The remaining node features serve as conditioning information.

+Temporal and host-edge information are supplied separately through edge attributes.
+The temporal channel uses self-edges for propagated nodes and carries only $\Delta t_k$.
+Host edges are represented bidirectionally within layer $k$ and carry the logarithms of the sender and receiver halo masses, $\Delta t_k$, and a direction flag distinguishing the child-to-host and host-to-child directions of the same subhalo-host pair.
+Environmental information therefore enters GPLM through several complementary channels, namely same-layer host-edge message passing, local node attributes, and the deterministic baseline propagated from the previous layer, which preserves the effects of earlier interactions.